hoz011/cse15l-lab-reports/lab-report-2-week-4.md

 The failure-inducing input that prompted the change: [Test File](test-file2.md)

-Symptom of the failure-inducing input:
+Symptom of the failure-inducing input after running the following command:

+`java MarkdownParse test-file6.md`

 ![Image](output_error_2.PNG)